-(Issuer's telephone number, including area code)
+(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Exchange Act: None
+Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, \$.001 par value
+Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$.001 Par Value Per Share

-Check whether the Issuer: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes [X] No []

-Check if there is no disclosure of delinquent filers pursuant to Item 405 of Regulation S-B contained herein, and no disclosure will be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB. []
+Indicate by check mark whether the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
+Yes $\square$ No $\square$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): .
+Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☑ Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act) Yes $\Box$ No $\Box$

-Our revenues for our most recent fiscal year were \$3,592,867.

-There are 81,872,176 shares outstanding as of March 28, 2005.
-The aggregate market value of the issued and outstanding common stock held by non-affiliates of eMagin based upon the closing price of the common stock as quoted on the American Stock Exchange on March 28, 2005 of \$0.94 was approximately \$33,808,903.
+As of June 30, 2005, the aggregate market value of the issued and outstanding common stock held by non-affiliates of the registrant, based upon the closing price of the common stock as quoted on the American Stock Exchange of \$0.90 was approximately \$69.5 million.
+For purposes of the above statement only, all directors, executive officers and 10% shareholders are assumed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for any other purpose.